Style in Word 2016

 There are several useful shortcuts that can help to change the style settings of a paragraph without the mouse.
 But you can add other shortcuts for your own style or any existing style in Word 2016.

 When you create a shape in your document, it is created with the default style and any text that you type has the default font.

-The simplest way to copy format from one character, word, paragraph, or other element in Microsoft Word, is to use the Format Painter button (on the Home tab, in the Clipboard group), but with keyboard shortcuts it is faster.
+The simplest way to copy format from one character, word, paragraph, or other elements in Microsoft Word, is to use the Format Painter button (on the Home tab, in the Clipboard group).
+Still, with keyboard shortcuts, it is faster.

 Microsoft Word continuously improves and polishes checks for grammar rules and orthography.
 There are many additional add-ons, utilities, and applications for checking style, spelling, etc., that can improve your writing, but Word itself provides enough hints for writing correct texts.
 However, for technical writers it becomes annoying at times.
 If you choose to use the grammar checker rather than turn it off completely, you can tell it which grammar items you want to check and which you don't.